dartoos-dev/well_formed/README.md

   _EmailField_, _Ipv4Field_, _UrlField_, and so on.
 - automate the selection of the keyboard type according to the field's purpose.

-In order to be a reliable package, every class is well-documented and fully unit tested by a CI/CD pipeline with rigorous quality gates.
+In order to be a reliable package, every class is well-documented and fully unit-tested by a CI/CD pipeline with rigorous quality gates.

 ## Getting Started